sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/Q_26_HalfAdderFullAdderQuiz/Quiz01.md

 **Description**

-a) If A = 1 and B = 0, the Carry C will be 0 as it is the output of AND gate.

-b) If A = 1 and B = 0, the Carry C will be 0 as it is the output of AND gate.

-c) If A = 1 and B = 0, the Carry C will be 0 as it is the output of AND gate.

-d) If A = 1 and B = 0, the Carry C will be 0 as it is the output of AND gate.
+If A = 1 and B = 0, the Carry C will be 0 as it is the output of AND gate.

 ---
 ---